Ferrite-FEM/Tensors.jl/README.md

 ## Project Status

-The package is tested against Julia `0.5`, and `0.6-dev` on Linux, OS X, and Windows.
+The package is tested against Julia `1.X` on Linux, macOS, and Windows.

 ## Contributing and Questions